SPO: Sequential Monte Carlo Policy Optimisation: Environments

 For experimentation on continuous settings, we make use of Brax \citep{brax2021github}.
 Brax is a library for rigid body simulation much like the popular MuJoCo setting \citep{todorov2012mujoco} simulator.
 However, Brax is written entirely in JAX \citep{jax2018github} to fully exploit the parallel processing capabilities of accelerators like GPUs and TPUs.

-We use the same environmental setup as the original Brax paper.
 It is important to note, that at the time of writing, there are 4 different physics back-ends that can be used.
 These back-ends have differing levels of computational complexity and the results between them are not comparable.
+The results generated in this paper utilise the Spring backend.

 Table \ref{tab:brax_env_spec} contains the observation and action specifications of the scenarios used for our experiments.
 We specify the dimension size of the observation and action vectors.